xrick/open-notebook/docs/models.md

-**🎯 Quality**: Higher quality models often cost more but produce better results **⚡ Speed**: Smaller models are faster but may be less capable **🔧 Features**: Some models excel at specific tasks like tool calling or large contexts
+**🎯 Quality**: Higher quality models often cost more but produce better results **⚡ Speed**: Smaller models are faster but may be less capable **🔧 Features**: Some models excel at specific tasks like tool calling or large contexts **🧠 Reasoning**: Newer reasoning models can show their thought process for transparent decision-making

 ---